Document Type : Research Paper

 Department of Nutrition, School of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

-Postdoctoral research fellow, Department of Nutrition, Mashhad University of Medical Sciences, Mashhad, Iran
+Metabolic Syndrome Research Center, Mashhad University of Medical Sciences, Mashhad, Iran.

 Department of Public Health, North Khorasan University of Medical Sciences, Bojnurd, Iran.